 Some non-functional requirements of the site would be to include the ability of grove owners to access the site should they wish to change their respective information pages or add new content to the site.
 This is available through a plugin added to WordPress to enable different users with an email and login details to only edit specific pages on the site.

+Metaphors

 Metaphor Exploration – Functional Metaphor